Talk to us 01204 238 046

 Anticipated Key Dates

-While the exact dates for G-Cloud 15 are yet to be confirmed, suppliers can expect the application process to commence in summer 2025, with the framework likely to be awarded in the latter half of the year.
+The ITT release date has been delayed until 23rd October 2025, with the framework likely to be awarded in the latter half of the year/early 2026.
 We will monitor those closely - contact us to stay informed - hello@thorntonandlowe.com

 G Cloud 15 1